- VIEWMONT HIGH SCHOOL MISSION STATEMENT

 The cost to attend a football game or a basketball game is as follows:

-- A region home game for Viewmont High School student is free with a student ID
+- Home games for Viewmont High School student is free with a student ID

 standards.
 Behaviors for which a student may be suspended include but are not limited to: